OCA/stock-logistics-warehouse/stock_inventory_hierarchical/README.rst

 --------------------------

-The most convenient way to create a complete hierarchy of inventories is the wizard available in the menu
+The most convenient way to create a complete hierarchy of inventories is the wizard available in the menu:

+1. Warehouse
-"Warehouse > Inventory Control > Generate Inventory"
+#.
+Inventory Control
+#.
+Generate Inventory

 If that doesn't fit your warehouse, you can also create the inventories manually, simply indicating the parent for each one before you start them.

 Processing the inventories
 --------------------------

+Odoo will make sure the status of the inventory and it's sub-inventories are consistent.

 Preparing the main inventory will automatically prepare the sub-inventories.
-All the sub-inventories will set to the same date as the main inventory.
+All the sub-inventories will have the same date as the main inventory.

 You must validate the sub-inventories first, beginning with the "deepest" ones in the hierarchy, before you can validate the main inventories.